Giselle Fernández

 Giselle Fernández (born May 15, 1961) is an American television journalist and anchor for Spectrum News 1.
 Her appearances on network television include reporting and guest anchoring for CBS Early Show, CBS Evening News, Today, and NBC Nightly News, regular host for Access Hollywood, and contestant on Dancing with the Stars.

 Early life and education

 Fernández was born in Mexico City and was brought to East Los Angeles in the United States at the age of four.
 Her Catholic father was a flamenco dancer, while her Jewish mother was a student of Mexican folklore.
-She attended California State University, Sacramento, where she graduated in 1982 earning her B.A. in Journalism and Government.
+She graduated from Newbury Park High School in 1979 and then attended California State University, Sacramento, where she graduated in 1982 earning her B.A. in Journalism and Government.